Table of Contents

 What is a Boil?

-Boils may appear on any skin, irrespective of gender, age, or complexion.
-However, teenagers and young adults are known to suffer the most from it.
-As the boil develops and enlarges, it exerts pressure on the skin, which may redden the surrounding areas and cause intense pains.
+Recurrent, severe, and rapidly growing boils often result from MRSA infection, making them resistant to antibiotics.
+Boils can develop on any skin type, regardless of gender, age, or complexion.
+However, teenagers and young adults are more prone to experiencing them.
+As a boil grows, it puts pressure on the skin, leading to redness in the surrounding areas and causing intense pain.

 Also Read – 9 Anti-Ageing Drinks For Women To Conquer Over Growing Age